 Maurice Elmalem is listed several times in “Who’s Who” in the East for outstanding contributions to Architectural Design, and he was voted among the Top 400 General Contractors in the U.S.A. by Engineering Report Magazine.
 His Motto is, “Work hard and go for the best, win and nothing less.”

-For more information about Maurice Elmalem and Maurice Pro Martial Arts visit the business website at http://www.mauriceproma.com and the Maurice Pro Martial Arts listing on the Martial Arts Schools and Businesses Directory using the image on the left.
+To contact Maurice Elmalem and Maurice Pro Martial Arts visit the Maurice Pro Martial Arts listing on the Martial Arts Schools and Businesses Directory using the image on the left.